Elliott, Charles; Davis & Elliott; Elliott Son & Francis; Elliott & Francis

 Descriptions of furniture in the Lord Chamberlain's accounts indicate the versatility of Elliott's work.
 In 1783 he completely furnished Swindley Lodge including ‘mahogany cabriole chairs covered with crimson silk damask’ and ‘festoon window curtains’ as well as a folding camp bedstead and ‘wainscott night stool and pan’.
 He provided ‘a very large mahogany sideboard table with 12 cellarets for 10 bottles; very fine wood and cross-banded and strong’, £17 10s, for the dining room at Newmarket Palace in 1784.

-In May 1784 Elliott's wife died, and a year and half later he married Eling Venn, whose father Rev. Henry Venn was one of the most important figures in the Evangelical movement in the Church of England.
+Ann Elliott died on 14 May 1784 and on 20 December 1785 Elliott married again, to Eling Venn, the daughter of the Revd Henry Venn, a leading Evangelical.
 Elliott may have visited France or was involved in obtaining French furniture, as indicated in Venn correspondence, and the memoirs of Elliott's great-granddaughter, who described him as ‘the first importer of French furniture to London’.
 A 1784–86 cash book records a payment of £171 15s to Elliott although it is not known for whom he did the work.
-About this time William Francis, his brother-in-law, joined the firm.
-The insurance on the New Bond St premises was renewed for £3,200 in 1787.
-He had subscribed to the first edition of Sheraton's Drawing Book, as ‘upholsterer to his Majesty and Cabinetmaker to the Duke of York’ and acquired a ‘charming country villa at Paddington’ in 1792.
+About this time William Francis joined the firm, and the insurance on the New Bond St premises was renewed for £3,200 in 1787.
+Elliot subscribed to the first edition of Sheraton's Drawing Book, as ‘upholsterer to his Majesty and Cabinetmaker to the Duke of York’.
+He acquired a ‘charming country villa at Paddington’ in 1792.
 He answered Pitt's appeal to the nation for finances with a loan in 1796; that year or the next the Elliotts moved to Clapham, retaining the Bond St premises.

 Elliott was employed by William Tufnell of Langleys, Essex in 1797–98 to redecorate and provide furniture for several rooms.
 A surviving bill provides the only positive identification of Elliott's furniture.
 The bill is endorsed ‘part of the furniture of the drawing room; besides this the stoves in both rooms, chairs and tables in the green drawing room, windows and carpets in do., girandoles bronze, figures and two pier glasses’.
 Furniture which can be identified includes a satinwood Gothic back chair, a Pembroke table, a rectangular commode and an overmantle mirror.
 Also described in the bill is a pot cupboard, now in the bedroom, which is en suite with the rest of the furniture in that room, now attributed to Elliott.
 All the furniture at Langleys by Elliott is of fine quality.
 In addition to furniture the bill specifies ‘pumice stoning & sizeing the walls of the drawing room, 12 pieces of yellow satin ground paper, paste, hanging and panelled, 380 feet gilt molding’.

 In 1798 no. 96 (103) New Bond St, also owned and usually rented out by Elliott, was occupied by Nelson after the Battle of St Vincent and ‘it was here that he dealt with the bill for his amputation’.
+Elliott’s firm later arranged the London part of Nelson’s funeral in 1806.
 At the formation of the Church Missionary Society in 1799 Elliott was elected to serve on the committee.
 He was a member of a host of other religious organizations as well as the Clapham Sect.
 In 1800 the premises in New Bond St were insured for only £1,000.
 Elliott and Co. appears in Sheraton's 1803 list of master cabinet makers.
 A minor commission was for Edward, Lord Lascelles in April 1801 for Harewood House, Hanover Sq., London.
 Elliott was paid £23.
-It is not clear exactly when Elliott retired but from 1805–19 the firm was called Elliott, Son, and Francis.
-In 1808 William Francis, the brother-in-law, was promoted to a partnership.
-From about 1819–27 the firm was known as Elliott & Francis and by 1821 the Elliotts were living mostly in Brighton.
-Elliott, Son & Francis is listed in various directories from 1806–27.
-In addition to work for the Royal Household a bill exists to the Hon.
-Mrs Leigh for a ‘circular japanned bamboo wash-hand stand’ for £2 10s in 1818.
-In 1826 Charles Elliott purchased the Chapel of St Mary in Brighton for £10,000 and presented the living to his son Henry who presumably left the firm about that time.
-From 1827 William Francis continued the business in his name alone and is listed in various London directories from 1827–39.
-In 1828 he assigned a lease to 17 Portland Pl.
-When he died in 1832 Elliott’s estate realized over half a million pounds, suggesting he had an astonishingly successful career.
-DEFM suggests he continued to work for the Royal Household until 1839-40, but this must surely be his successor.
-See Davis & Elliot.